 You can follow the next steps to find the cause and fix the 502 error:

-This is the first step you have to verify.
 Login to your server console or panel and verify that all web services are running.

 Temporarily disable the proxy service or skip it forcing your domain DNS zones.
 We describe below the two methods:

-You can bypass the proxy service by pointing your domain name directly to the IP of your server.
+Bypass the proxy service by pointing your domain name directly to the IP of your server.

 If you are using Cloudflare, you can easily disable it from the admin panel.
 Log in and in the right sidebar, find Quick Actions and enable “Development Mode”: